-The Academic Dean and Title I Coordinator is Michelle Jensen.
-She coordinates standardized testing, identifies struggling students, coordinates our Title I program, and serves as our 504 coordinator for all students.
+The Dean of Students is Michelle Jensen.
+She coordinates standardized testing, identifies struggling students, coordinates our Title I program, and serves as our 504 Coordinator for all students.
 If one of your students is struggling academically, you should contact her.

-The Director of College Counseling is Tier Martin.
-Her office primarily works with juniors and seniors and their families to help them plan and execute college applications.
-She also coordinates the school's administration of college admissions-related testing, such as the PSAT.
+The Director of College Counseling is Tier Martin and the College Counselor is Sheila Conner.
+Their office primarily works with juniors and seniors and their families to help them plan and execute college applications.
+They also coordinate the school's administration of college admissions-related testing, such as the PSAT.
 The Counselor also maintains records related to college admissions.